 We use lightweight team charters to remind ourselves of the standards and principles we agree to work towards, to use as a baseline for reviewing and optimising our performance and to share knowledge when onboarding people.
 These become particularly important in the remote-working environment, as a failure to set expectations upfront makes it easy to slip into miscommunication and misalignment.
-Ease the communication between your team by helping your team understand where you are.
+Ease the communication within your team by helping your team members set their expectations and understand their responsibilities.

 What are our regular ceremonies?